DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/01-intro/06-environment.md

 It is a good idea to set up a dedicated environment for the course

-In your terminal (e.g bash for Ubuntu, anaconda command prompt for windows), run this command to create the environment
+In your terminal, run this command to create the environment

 ```bash
 conda create -n ml-zoomcamp python=3.9